sauloho/Flib/README.rst

 3. CONFIGURATION
 ^^^^^^^^^^^^^^^^
-In order to configure Flib, alter the path names on the file ``bin/runflibpipeline``.
+In order to configure Flib, alter the path names on the file ``runflibpipeline``.

 Make sure to provide the correct paths to Flib and to the local version of the PDB.

-If using any local versions of the software described in the previous section, make sure to alter the respective flags to ``true`` as instructed by the comments on the script ``bin/runflibpipeline``.
+If using any local versions of the software described in the previous section, make sure to alter the respective flags to ``true`` as instructed by the comments on the script ``runflibpipeline``.

 4. RUNNING FLIB
 ^^^^^^^^^^^^^^^
-To generate fragment libraries using Flib, you should use the script ``bin/runflibpipeline`` as follows:
+To generate fragment libraries using Flib, you should use the script ``runflibpipeline`` as follows:

 .. code:: bash

-   $> bin/runflibpipeline 1AIU
+   $> runflibpipeline 1AIU

 The following example should generate the fragment library file "1AIU.lib".